mne-tools/mne-python/doc/manual/decoding.rst

 To recover the original 3D data, an ``inverse_transform`` can be used.
 The ``epochs_vectorizer`` is particularly useful when constructing a pipeline object (used mainly for parameter search and cross validation).
 The ``epochs_vectorizer`` is the first estimator in the pipeline enabling estimators downstream to be more advanced estimators implemented in Scikit-learn.

+Vectorizer
+^^^^^^^^^^
+Scikit-learn API provides functionality to chain transformers and estimators by using :class:`sklearn.pipeline.Pipeline`.
+We can construct decoding pipelines and perform cross-validation and grid-search.
+However scikit-learn transformers and estimators generally expect 2D data (n_samples * n_features), whereas MNE transformers typically output data with a higher dimensionality (e.g. n_samples * n_channels * n_frequencies * n_times).
+A Vectorizer therefore needs to be applied between the MNE and the scikit-learn steps: e.g: make_pipeline(Xdawn(), Vectorizer(), LogisticRegression())

 PSDEstimator
 ^^^^^^^^^^^^
 This estimator computes the power spectral density (PSD) using the multitaper method.
 It takes a 3D array as input, it into 2D and computes the PSD.